AscendingPassage.com HOME PAGE.

 dead colossi.

-crystal sky, that the first awakening of human thought began.
+crystal Egyptian sky, that the first awakening of human thought began.
 Our

 Europe then was still sleeping, wrapped in the mantle of its damp